aws/aws-lambda-dotnet/README.md

 The templates take two optional parameters to set the profile and region.
 These values are written to the aws-lambda-tools-default.json.

-To create a function, run the following command
+To create a function, run the following command:

 ```
 dotnet new lambda.EmptyFunction --name BlogFunction --profile default --region us-east-2